bonitasoft/bonita-doc/md/pages.md

 ## Custom page examples

-Two example custom pages are available in the Bonita BPM Portal.
+Two custom page examples are available in the Bonita BPM Portal.
 Both examples show how to:

 * Get the Bonita CSS
 * Write simple HTML code